skyfox69/jsapi/README.md

 #### The `:conversion` keyword

+[The :conversion keyword]: #the-conversion-keyword

-The `conversion` keyword can be used to convert integers, numbers and strings by a method or a `Proc` when consuming requests or producing responses, for example:
+The `conversion` keyword specifies a method or `Proc` to convert integers, numbers and strings when consuming requests or producing responses, for example:

 ```ruby
 # Conversion by method